ENV859/LearningFolium/README.md

   ```

 ##### ◘ Changing the base map to use one of Leaflet's standard *tilesets* :

-What is a *tileset*?

-What is *Leaflet*??

-*Seems we dove in a bit too fast.
-Let's pause, step back, and get a broader understanding of what Folium is and how this stuff is working.
-Folium is essentially a Python "wrapper" for the Leaflet API, meaning Folium allows us to write Python scripts that construct web pages that use Leaflet to display maps.
-"Tilesets" are Leaflet constructs that allow 3rd (or 4th?) party coders to generate their own base maps.*

 A gallery of Leaflet tilesets is provided here: <br>
 https://leaflet-extras.github.io/leaflet-providers/preview/